facebookresearch/BinauralSpeechSynthesis/README.md

 The position files have one tracked sample per row.
 So, 120 rows represent 1 second of tracked positions.
 Positions are represented as `(x,y,z)` coordinates and head orientations are represented as quaternions `(qx, qy, qz, qw)`.
 Each row therefore contains seven float values `(x,y,z,qx,qy,qz,qw)`.

 Note that in our setup the receiver was a mannequin that did not move.
 Receiver positions are therefore the same at all times.
-The tranmitter is the in the origin of the coordinate system and, from the receiver's perspective, `x` points forward, `y` points right, and `z` points up.
+The receiver is the in the origin of the coordinate system and, from the receiver's perspective, `x` points forward, `y` points right, and `z` points up.

 ## Code